-I investigate group processes, especially those associated with being ostracized (excluded and ignored).
-I study the extent of ostracism’s impact on social pain, fundamental needs, affect, and aggression.
-I examine whether individual differences and situational factors can moderate ostracism’s immediate and delayed effects.
-I also investigate why individuals are ostracized.
-Using a variety of manipulations, I have found that the likelihood an individual will be ostracized increases as the individual is perceived as more burdensome to the group.
-In this work, I incorporate intergroup relations, non-verbal communication, and psychopathology.
+I investigate group processes, especially the antecedents and aftermath of ostracism (being excluded and ignored).
+In my first line of research, I study the extent of ostracism’s aftermath on social pain, psychological needs, affect, and aggression.
+I also investigate whether individual differences and situational factors moderate ostracism’s immediate and delayed effects.
+In my second line of research, I investigate the antecedents to ostracism.
+Why are individuals ostracized?
+Using several manipulations, I found individuals are likely to be ostracized if they are perceived as burdensome to the group.
+In both lines of research, I extend my work to include intergroup relations, non-verbal communication, and individual differences.

 - Aggression, Conflict, Peace